Chiefs, Bucs relatively healthy heading into Super Bowl

 Chiefs running back Darwin Thompson did not practice Friday because of an illness.
 The defending champions are also waiting on the status of wide receiver Demarcus Robinson and backup center Daniel Kilgore, both of whom landed on the COVID-19 list as close contacts of the team barber; they could play if they continue to return negative tests.

+The Buccaneers listed wide receiver Antonio Brown and tight end Cameron Brate as questionable.
+Bryant has been out with a knee injury he sustained in the divisional round but was upgraded to a full participant in Thursday’s practice and practiced fully again Friday.
+Brate was limited with a back issue Thursday and did not practice Friday.

 Tampa Bay linebacker Jason Pierre-Paul and defensive tackle Ndamukong Suh also did not practice Friday, though both are expected to play.
-Pierre-Paul has been nursing a knee injury, but it’s been part of the routine for both to take a veteran’s day off Friday.
+Pierre-Paul has been nursing a knee injury, while Suh’s absence was not related to injury.

-Bucs linebacker Lavonte David (hamstring) practiced for the third straight day.
-Safeties Antoine Winfield, Jr. (ankle) and Jordan Whitehead (shoulder) also practiced.